Tips for visiting the Alhambra Palace in Granada

 One of the world’s most popular tourist attractions the UNESCO World Heritage site of the Alhambra in Granada Spain has been inspiring travellers for centuries.
 Recently this Moorish architectural wonder has been chosen to feature in Lonely Planet’s new guide to the world’s 120 greatest man-made buildings.

 Perched atop the red hills of Sabika with the Sierra Nevada Mountains in the background, the world heritage Generalife palace Alhambra attracts up to 6000 tourists per day.
-It would probably bring in thousands more but the Spanish government is determined to preserve this spectacular piece of history and so allows only 6000 tourists in.
+It would probably bring in thousands more but the Spanish government is determined to preserve this spectacular piece of history and determined that access to the Alhambra allows only 6000 tourists in for a day visit.

 Granada is definitely worth visiting this is a city everyone should visit, not just to see the Alhambra the beautiful streets flowers everywhere and the food is simply amazing.
 Even if you only have 24 hours in Granada I guarantee you will fall in love with this city.

-There are a few things you should know about how to visit the Alhambra Granada and I’ve laid out all my best tips and tricks for visiting the Alhambra and the entire UNESCO site of the Alhambra in Granada Spain.
+There are a few things you should know about how to visit the Alhambra Granada and I’ve laid out all my best tips and tricks for visiting the Alhambra and the entire UNESCO site of the Alhambra in the City of Granada Spain.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.